fivetran/dbt_salesforce_source/README.md

     salesforce_database: your_database_name
     salesforce_schema: your_schema_name
 ```

-See the below section for further configurations if you are leveraging Salesforce History Mode.

 ### Disabling Models
 It is possible that your Salesforce connector does not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in Salesforce or actively excluded some tables from your syncs.